saul9/api-menu/README.md

 ## Intructions for deploy api-menu

+#### back-end project with nodejs

-## clone the repository and enter to folder and execute the following
+## clone the repository and enter to folder and execute the following:

+### change the data base configurations in :

+    src/modules/config/config.js

+### and execute this.

     npm install